JOHN DEERE TECH PROGRAM

 Steps to Starting Your Sponsorship

 JD Tech graduates are John Deere Core Certified in Electrical & Hydraulic systems and Service Advisor Diagnostics, which qualifies them to take many more advanced training courses.
-After successfully completing the program, graduates will begin full-time employment at Heritage Tractor, as well as, start receiving tuition reimbusement.
+After successfully completing the program, graduates will begin full-time employment at Heritage Tractor and start receiving tuition reimbursement.

 More than just mechanics, our equipment technicians are a key part of keeping everything from the mower to the combine running their best.
-Students can be confident they aren't just taught to memorize, the skills they learn allow graduates to pursue life-long careers as mechanics, diesel mechanics, or specialized engine technicians.
+The skills they learn allow graduates to pursue life-long careers as mechanics, diesel mechanics, or specialized engine technicians.

 Frequently Asked Questions